rsmaller/carg/README.md

-# cargs - C Argument Parsing Library
+# carg - C Argument Parsing Library

 ## How to Use This Library
 Before using this library, ensure your `main()` function accepts an `argc` and `argv` as parameters.